gctools-outilsgc/aurora-design-system/documentation/pages/data-overview.md

 ### Axis Labelling

-Both the x and y-axes should always be labeled.
+Both the x and y-axes should always be labelled.
 Labels should be placed outside of the data area.
 Labels should use simple and clear language, and accurately represent the data being shown.
 Axis labels use the typographic style for[ heading 4](typography.md).

 For quantitative labels, the unit of measurement should be included in the label.

 ### Data Increments

 Qualitative data values should be labelled in a logical way, such as consecutive months.
 For quantitative values, they should be labelled using round numbers or decimals that fit the data range.
-Always include an additional increment greater than the datset.
+Always include an additional increment greater than the dataset.
 For quantitative values, axes should always start at 0.When using decimals, round to a maximum of two decimal points whenever possible.

 In some visualizations with many axis points, skipping labels is an effective way to reduce visual clutter.
 Axis ticks should be separated with sufficient space to clearly read each label.
 Intervals between labels should always be consistent.

-On the x-axis, value labels should be centered to their corresponding tick mark.
+On the x-axis, value labels should be centred on their corresponding tick mark.
 For y-axis labels, they should be left-aligned and kept above the y-axis lines.
 Long text labels should be rotated 45 degrees around an origin directly below their corresponding axis tick.

 ### Data Formats and Abbreviations